Surviving the Aftermath: Gameplay

 Surviving the Aftermath takes place in a post-apocalyptic world.
 The nature of the disaster is configurable and affects the difficulty of the game.
 The map is procedurally generated.
 After establishing a settlement, the player begins attracting colonists.
 Most of them are automated, but some have specialist skills and can be directly controlled.
 These colonists can explore the map and scavenge for resources.
 Random events can cause further disasters or force the player to make decisions.
 Over time, the player unlocks new technologies, which allow them to create new buildings.

 Three downloadable content expansions have been released.
 Shattered Hope introduces a mechanic where pieces of the Moon, which has been shattered, fall to the Earth; New Alliances adds new diplomatic options when encountering other colonies; Rebirth adds terraforming and a fungal infection that turns the wildlife hostile.

 Development

 The developers, the Finnish studio Iceflake, intentionally avoided aspects of the post-apocalyptic genre that they considered cliched, such as mutants and zombies.
-It entered early access on October 19, 2019, without any announcement.
+On October 19, 2019, Paradox announced it was out for early access at PDXCON.
 Paradox released it on Windows, Nintendo Switch, PlayStation 4, Xbox One on November 16, 2021.
 Shattered Hope was released in November 2022.
 The second DLC, New Alliances, was released in June 2022.
 The Rebirth DLC was released in March 2023.